-Not only is the location phenomenal – a hanging garden and orchidscape enclosed in a surreal glass atrium – but you can enjoy the best high tea in KL surroundings by thousands of these colourful beauties.
-World-class service and a relaxing atmosphere, you need to book a few weeks in advance (or more) to enjoy afternoon tea in the Orchid Conservatory – but for last-minute bookings the tea lounge or Colonial cafe are almost as good!
+Not only is the location phenomenal – a hanging garden and orchidscape enclosed in a surreal glass atrium – but you can enjoy the best high tea in KL surroundings by thousands of these colorful beauties.
+World-class service and a relaxing atmosphere, you need to book a few weeks in advance (or more) to enjoy afternoon tea in the Orchid Conservatory – but for last-minute bookings, the tea lounge or Colonial cafe are almost as good!

 Save Cash At The Jalan Alor Kuala Lumpur Food Street

-Chaotic, slightly touristy and famously delicious, the Jalan Alor Kuala Lumpur Food Street is an institution in Kuala Lumpur, a world-away from the glossy malls and apartment towers.
-As the sun sets, the street comes alive with all manner of Asian food, you simply have to make up your mind amongst so many delicious options.
+Chaotic, slightly touristy, and famously delicious, the Jalan Alor Kuala Lumpur Food Street is an institution in Kuala Lumpur, a world away from the glossy malls and apartment towers.
+As the sun sets, the street comes alive with all manner of Asian food; you simply have to make up your mind amongst so many delicious options.

 Find Your Favourite Kuala Lumpur Nightlife Spot

-There is even a vibrant Kuala Lumpur gay scene if you can believe!
-For an epic night out you should start at Heli Lounge Bar, a trendy hangout which is actually an amazing helipad that morphs into a rooftop bar in the evening with the best views in the city or head to hyper-fashionable Man Tao Bar, with its stunning rooftop terrace views, great music and designer cocktails poolside!
+There is even a vibrant Kuala Lumpur gay scene if you can believe it!
+For an epic night out you should start at Heli Lounge Bar.
+This trendy hangout is actually an amazing helipad that morphs into a rooftop bar in the evening with the best views in the city or head to hyper-fashionable Man Tao Bar, with its stunning rooftop terrace views, great music and designer cocktails poolside!